-DISPLAYING A STUDENT'S ARTWORK, PROJECTS, PHOTOS, AND OTHER ORIGINAL WORK

-Teachers may display students' work in classrooms or elsewhere on campus as recognition of student achievement.
-However, the District will seek parental consent before displaying students' artwork, special projects, photographs taken by students, and other original works on the District's Website, on any campus or classroom website, in printed material, by video, or by any other method of mass communication.
+DISPLAYING A STUDENT'S ARTWORK, PROJECTS, PHOTOS, AND OTHER ORIGINAL WORK projects, photographs taken by students, and other original works on the District's Website, on any campus or classroom website, in printed material, by video, or by any other method of mass communication.
 The District will also seek consent before displaying or publishing an original video or voice recording in this manner.
 (Please see Release of Student Information - and accompanying Parent Consent Checklist.)